Zookal/dataengineer_test/README.md

 # Retail ETL

-In this project I used Spark which was installed in the same machine where Airflow resides, but ideally we can use Azure Databricks or AWS EMR in the production environment
+In this project I used Spark which was installed in localhost where Airflow also resides, but ideally we can use Azure Databricks or AWS EMR in the production environment for Spark, and Airflow ....

 #### TODO:
 * Create a wait script entrypoint for postgresql and airflow web server